nasa-fornax/fornax-documentation/README.md

 Under construction: how long is the period of inactivity that gets culled?

 ### How can I save my notebook as a Python script?
+There are multiple ways to convert a notebook to a script, these are the two easiest ways to use on Fornax:

+  * in Jupyter, use the File menu > Export Notebook As...
-  * from the command line: `jupyter nbconvert --to script notebookname.ipynb`
+  * from the command line: `jupytext --to script <your_notebook_file>`

 ### How can I run a notebook non-interactively?
 Under Construction.